thoni56/c-xrefactory/src/NOTES.md

 there is a better attempt in _getAndProcessGccOptions()_ which uses the compiler/preprocessor itself to figure out those paths.
 This is much better and should really be the only way, I think.

+## Include files

+Seems this code is using very old C style with a separate proto.h where all prototypes for all externally visible functions are placed.

+This file also is used in the "generation" step, which I can't understand right now.
+Does the "generation" step create internal data for c-xref source code!?!??!